Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

-Why People Like Living in Prospect
+Why people like living in Prospect

-Who Prospect Suits
+Who Prospect suits

 📊InvestorsRental coverage trails the state average.